 Objective: To observe our four different kinds of teeth and investigate how we use them.

-Have children feel their teeth with a finger, noticing that some are flat-topped and some come to a point.
+Have children feel their teeth with their tongue, noticing that some are flat-topped and some come to a point.
 Some have one point and some have several points.
 Continue reading Skull Sleuthing – Activities

 Dinner Guest Dilemmas